marten-seemann/base-drafts/draft-ietf-quic-transport.md

 The packet number is an integer in the range 0 to 2^62-1.
 The value is used in determining the cryptographic nonce for packet encryption.
 Each endpoint maintains a separate packet number for sending and receiving.

+Packet numbers are divided into 3 spaces in QUIC:

+- Initial space: All Initial packets {{packet-initial}} are in this space.
+- Handshake space: All handshake packets {{packet-handshake}} are in this space.
+- Application data space: All 0-RTT and 1-RTT encrypted packets
+	{{packet-protected}} are in this space.

+As descibed in {{QUIC-TLS}}, each packet type uses different encryption keys.

+Conceptually, a packet number space is the encryption context in which a packet can be processed and ACKed.
+Initial packets can only be sent with Initial encryption keys and ACKed in packets which are also Initial packets.
+Similarly Handshake packets can only be sent and acked in Handshake packets.

-The packet number for sending MUST start at zero for the first packet sent and MUST increase by at least one after sending a packet.
+This separation enforces cryptographic separation between the data sent in the different packet sequence number spaces.
+As a result, each packet number space can start at the same packet number 0.
+Each subsequent packets sent in the same packet number space MUST increase the packet number by at least one.

+0-RTT and 1-RTT data exist in the same packet number space to make loss recovery algorithms easier to implement between the two packet types.

-A QUIC endpoint MUST NOT reuse a packet number within the same connection (that is, under the same cryptographic keys).
+A QUIC endpoint MUST NOT reuse a packet number within the same packet number space in one connection (that is, under the same cryptographic keys).
 If the packet number for sending reaches 2^62 - 1, the sender MUST close the connection without sending a CONNECTION_CLOSE frame or any further packets; a server MAY send a Stateless Reset ({{stateless-reset}}) in response to further packets that it receives.

 In the QUIC long and short packet headers, the number of bits required to represent the packet number are reduced by including only a variable number of